WorldDawnAres/mhy_audio/README_en.md

 >Using PyInstaller to package programs:
 >
->1.You need to download ffmpeg from the official ffmpeg website and place it in the/myy_music/tool/directory
+>1.
+You need to download ffmpeg from the ffmpeg official website (the following methods apply to Windows)

 [click here to download ffmpeg](https://www.gyan.dev/ffmpeg/builds/packages/ffmpeg-7.0.2-full_build.7z)
->2.After downloading from the link above, unzip the compressed file and find ffmpeg.exe in the bin to the/myy_music/tool/directory (if no folder is created, create it yourself)
+>2.After downloading from the link above, unzip the compressed file and find ffmpeg.exe in the bin to the/myy_music/tool/ directory (if no folder is created, create it yourself)
 >
 >3.Then use the following command to package the program: